Targum Onkelos: Methodology

+The inter-relationship between various significant ancient manuscripts of the Old Testament.
+LXX denotes the original Septuagint.

 Onkelos' Aramaic translation of the Five Books of Moses is almost entirely a word-by-word, literal translation of the Hebrew Masoretic Text, with very little supplemental material in the form of aggadic paraphrase.
 However, where there are found difficult biblical passages, Onkelos seeks to minimize ambiguities and obscurities.
 He sometimes employs non-literal aggadic interpretations or expansions in his translated text, usually in those places where the original Hebrew is marked either by a Hebrew idiom, a homonym, or a metaphor, and could not be readily understood otherwise.

 The translator is unique in that he avoids any type of personification, or corporeality, with God, often replacing "human-like" characteristics representing God in the original Hebrew with words that convey a more remote and impersonal sense.
 For example, "my face" (Heb. panai) is replaced by "from before me" (Exodus 33:23), while "beneath his feet" is replaced by "under his throne of glory" (Exodus 24:10), and "The Lord came down upon Mount Sinai" by "The Lord manifested himself upon Mount Sinai" (Exodus 19:20).
 Samuel David Luzzatto suggests that the translation was originally meant for the "simple people".
 This view was strongly rebutted by Nathan Marcus Adler in his introduction to his commentary to Targum Onkelos Netinah La-Ger.
 He often updates the names of biblical nations, coinage and historical sites to the names known in his own post-biblical era.

 In matters of halakha, the targum entirely agrees with Rabbi Akiva's opinions.
 Some authors suggest that Akiva provided for a revised text of the essential base of Targum Onkelos.

 Some of the more notable changes made by Onkelos, in which he attempts to convey the underlying meaning of a verse, rather than its literal translation, are as follows: